 On February 3, 2021, our board of directors authorized a share repurchase program allowing us to repurchase up to \$100.0 million of our common stock.
-During the first quarter of 2022, we repurchased a total of 2.4 million shares of our common stock for \$30.2 million (including commissions).
-Subsequent to April 4, 2022, we repurchased a total of 0.4 million shares of our common stock for \$5.2 million (including commissions) and there are no amounts available for repurchase as of May 4, 2022.
+During the second quarter of 2022, we repurchased a total of 0.4 million shares of our common stock for \$5.2 million (including commissions) and during the two quarters ended July 4, 2022, we repurchased a total of 2.7 million shares of our common stock for a total cost of \$35.4 million (including commissions).
+As of July 4, 2022, there are no amounts available for repurchase.
 We repurchased a total of 7.5 million shares of our common stock for \$100.0 million under the share repurchase program.